-- Our home learning will avoid the need to print off worksheets or other materials.
+- Our Remote Learning will minimise the need to print off worksheets or other materials.
 As a result, some activities may be taught differently to how they would be in the classroom. - Some practical activities (for example, experiments in science lessons) may not be able to be taught in the same way.
-We will adapt our lessons accordingly, and where possible, we will provide ideas for practical activities to try at home. - PE these may be live lessons, videos or written instructions of what to do at home.
-Links to Oak Academy may be given if a pupil is isolating. - French and Music will be taught through video when the whole school is partially closed to all pupils or a class is at home.
-Links to Oak Academy may be given if a pupil is isolating.
+We will adapt our lessons accordingly, and where possible, we will provide ideas for practical activities to try at home. - PE these may be live lessons, videos or written instructions of what to do at home. - Music will be taught through video when the whole school is partially closed to all pupils or a bubble is at home.
+Links to Oak academy may be given if a pupil is isolating. - French will be taught through video when partially closed to all pupils or a bubble is at home.
+Links to Oak academy may be given if a pupil is isolating.